wetmore/Wolfram-Alpha-fixes/README.md

 Wolfram Alpha Fixes
 ===================

 Wolfram Alpha recently added a paid membership option, and added a bunch of cool new features for people who sign up.
 However, they also made a few previously free options accessible only to paying members - most annoyingly, the ability to copy plaintext representations of WA output.
+EDIT: Copyable plaintext was recently made a feature for logged-in free accounts.

 This userscript removes that restriction.
 Over time I'll add any other small fixes to make Wolfram Alpha more convenient.